mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 Martin III was killed in an air/raft accident on the Imperial reserve world of Crompton in 456.
 The
-Emperor was reportedly taking an evening ride with his consort just as the planet’s two moons were rising on the eastern horizon.
+Emperor was reportedly taking an evening ride with his consort just as the planet's two moons were rising on the eastern horizon.
 He died at the age of 167, once again exhibiting the longevity of the Lentuli line.
 He outlived his heir, who would have been crowned Martin